DomDomHaas/domdomhaas.github.io/_posts/2014-9-1-ColorPaletteImporter.md

 ---

-Did you like this post?
+Could you use the ColorPalette Tool?

 ![please]({{ site.baseurl }}/images/smileys/please_small.png)